apache-spark-on-k8s/kubernetes-HDFS/charts/README.md

 By default, HDFS on K8s pulls in the zookeeper chart in the incubator remote repo (https://kubernetes-charts-incubator.storage.googleapis.com/) as a dependency and launhces zookeeper daemons.
-But your K8s cluster already have a zookeeper quorum.
+But your K8s cluster may already have a zookeeper quorum.

 It is possible to use the existing zookeeper.
 We just need set a few options in the helm install command line.
 It should be something like: